pods for primates : a catalogue of surfboards in australia since 1900

 On the East coast, established clubs travelled for demonstrations to metropolitan beaches and as far as Tweed Heads (East Coast Bondi Club).

-Alby Thoms (page 20) reports that, C.D.
+Alby Thoms reports that C.D.
 Paterson of Manly brought the first known solid wood Hawaiian Alaia to Australia in 1909 on returning from a world tour.

 First unsuccessfully tested at North Steyne, the board was eventually retired to the family home at the Spit to be used as a ironing board.